andyaiken/forgesteel/to do.md

 * It should be possible to create a homebrew subclass / class ability / monster individually
 * Add data:
   * Rivals
-* Imbued items:
-  * Add a toggle so the user can add enhancements by the rules or add anything
 * Monster Builder:
   * Auto-create monsters